 I think Paul’s one of the best mountaineers Britain’s ever produced.
-He's super-natural in the mountains — his family call him the Homing Pigeon — but he's not as well-known as Mick because he shuns the media.
+He's super-natural in the mountains — his family call him the Homing Pigeon — but he's not as well-known as Mick because he's not a self publicist.
 I’ve decided to be his PR.

 I didn’t make the shortlist of people Paul wanted to climb with in place of Mick.
-He approached a lot of the younger climbers like Andy Houseman and Matt Helliker but they turned him down.
+He approached a lot of the younger climbers but they turned him down.

 The emphasis these days in new-routing seems to be sponsorship: wearing certain gear while making a film and tweeting.
 Paul’s not into any of that.
-And I think they were probably intimidated.
+And I think they might have been intimidated.
 Paul’s earned his stripes, and he’s a Yorkshireman.
 He drinks tea not coffee.